Wednesday, August 31, 2022

 Rokeby Museum

 Four generations of Robinsons lived on the farm that they named Rokeby.
 Thomas and Jemima Robinson, the first generation, were industrious Quakers and established saw, grist, and fulling mills with Lewis Creek providing power.
-They also raised Merino sheep on the farm but it was the second generation, Rowland and, and his wife, Rachel, who made history.
+They also raised Merino sheep on the farm but it was the second generation, Rowland and his wife, Rachel, who made history.
 As outspoken abolitionists they opened their farm to people fleeing slavery as they made their way to their final destinations.
 Vermont was a free state so the farm was not a place to hide.
 Instead, it was a place to rest, work to earn funds, and plan their next move.
 Some stayed for several months.

 Elizabeth Donoway Robinson, the wife of Rowland Robinson was the last member of the family to live in the house.
 Her death in 1961 ended 168 years of Robinson occupation.
 Elizabeth willed the entire property and its contents to a non-profit to be managed as in museum.